botaul/botmaster/README.md

 ## [Constants](https://github.com/fakhrirofi/twitter_autobase/blob/master/constants.py)
 - Github_repo; a repo that will be simple database.
 - First_keyword; keyword for video, photo, and gif.
+- Sub1_keyword; when url tweet exists, it will be a retweet.
 - Second_keyword; keyword to make quote.
 - Sub2_keyword; when menfess contains Second keyword and Sub2 keyword, the sender username will be added to quote.
 - Third_keyword; when DMs contains this keyword, the DMs will be sent to admin id.